creatovolve/GroupFairness_Knapsack/README.md

-This is the python implementation of the Algorithm 3 for the bound on value case in the paper "Group fairness in knapsack problems".
+This is the python implementation of the Algorithm 3 for the bound on value case in the paper "Group fairness for knapsack problems".
 The full version of the paper can be found [here](https://arxiv.org/pdf/2006.07832.pdf).

 # Command line arguments